vasilakisfil/Introspected-REST/README.md

 By outputing a whole bunch of hypermedia-related information to the clients that, after all, might never use them is a bad practice.

-### 7.1 I miss my good old API
+### 7.1.
+A JSON API back in time
+A JSON-based API built around 2006 would return just data.
+No hypermedia, no HATOEAS, only data.

-In plain JSON the User resource looks is:
+In our use case, User resource would look like this:
 ```json
 {
   "user": {